 While every assignment is different and kids work at different paces, you can generally compare the amount of time it should take to their grade level/age as a rule of thumb, such as:

 - Kindergarten/1st grade- 10 minutes

 - 4th grade- 40 minutes

 Some kids work at a slower/faster pace so this is just a guide, but if you have a 3rd grade child who is taking 2 hours or longer each evening to do homework, that’s way too long.
 That’s going to quickly cause burn out for you and your child.

 Ask the teacher about how long, on average, the daily homework assignments should take.

 If you and the teacher agree that the assignments are taking longer than they should, then come up with some solutions together.

-If you can pinpoint that it’s a certain assignment, ask for an alternative.
+If you can pinpoint that it’s a certain assignment or subject, ask for an alternative.